-Note: The overview is not assessed by the judging panel; it is only used to provide them with some background on your organisation.
-Please include any relevant information from your overview in your selection criteria responses should you want it included in your nomination assessment.
+Note: This overview will not be considered or used for judging purposes; it is only used to provide the judging panel with some background on your organisation.
+If you want any information from your overview assessed as part of your nomination, please make sure you include it in your selection criteria responses.

 This information may be used to develop summaries about your organisation throughout the awards process.